pyeve/cerberus/docs/errors.rst

   - ``rule``: The rule that was evaluated when the error occurred.
   - ``constraint``: That rule's constraint.
   - ``value``: The value being validated.
-  - ``info``: This tuple contains additional informations that were submitted with the error.
+  - ``info``: This tuple contains additional information that were submitted with the error.
 For most errors this is actually nothing.
 For bulk validations (e.g. with ``items`` or ``keyschema``) this property keeps all individual errors.